-Using Hemp in Construction:
+Using Hemp in Construction

-constructing foundation and is instead supported by the frame.
-France continues to be an avid user of hempcrete; it is growing in popularity annually.
+Hempcrete has been used in France since the early 1990’s to construct non-weight-bearing insulating infill walls.
+Hempcrete does not have the requisite strength for constructing foundations and is, instead, supported by the frame.
+France continues to be an avid user of hempcrete where it grows in popularity annually.

 Like other plant products, hemp absorbs CO2 from the atmosphere as it grows, retaining the carbon and releasing the oxygen.
 Theoretically 165 kg of carbon (or 363 pounds) can be absorbed and locked up by 1 m3(or 264 Pounds) of hempcrete wall during manufacture.
 Keep in mind, like most things related to heating and air and insulation, it’s in BTU’s or British Thermal Units.

-The Benefits of Hemp and Hempcrete Construction
+The Benefits Of Hemp And Hempcrete Construction

 3. Hempcrete Breathes Well